Corey R. Freeman-Gallant

 Biological Sciences I (BI 105)

 Dr. Freeman-Gallant's research uses field and molecular techniques to explore the evolution of ecologically important traits in birds.
 In the field, he combines observational and experimental work with color-banded individuals to describe the selective environment shaping avian life histories.
 In the laboratory, he uses hypervariable genetic markers to describe patterns of gene exchange within and between populations.
-Current projects with Savannah Sparrows (Passerculus sandwichensis) and Common Yellowthroats (Geothlypis trichas) explore the adaptive significance of avian reproductive behavior and parenting strategies.
-Most recently, his work has focused on the ecology and evolution of female mating fidelity, and he is currently assessing the importance of genetic compatibility and immunocompetence to social and genetic mating patterns.
+Current projects include a long-term study of sexually antagonistic selection on plumage traits in common yellowthroats (Geothlypis trichas) and an investigation of the linkage between cell-level processes (oxidative stress, telomere dynamics) and patterns of sexual selection on carotenoid-based ornaments in birds.

 Freeman-Gallant CR, NT Wheelwright, KE Meiklejohn, SL States & SV Sollecito.
 2005.
 Little effect of extra-pair paternity on the opportunity for sexual selection in Savannah sparrows.
-Evolution (in press).
+Evolution 59: 422-430.